Transfer at Los Angeles Airport

 However, due to the horseshoe-shaped layout of the buildings, it may be worthwhile to go outside, cross the area and go through security again when moving from certain terminals.
 This is particularly true when moving from Terminals 1 or 2 to Terminals 5, 6, 7 or 8.

-A free shuttle bus also runs between the terminals (approximately once every 5 minutes for 24 hours) via the landside.
-The shuttle bus stop between the terminals is always marked with a pink sign with a pictogram of the bus.
+There is also a free shuttle bus that runs between the terminals (approximately once every 5 minutes for 24 hours).
+The shuttle bus stop between the terminals is always marked with a pink sign with a bus pictogram.

 Transfer between flights